nit-in/pib/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;or<br>
 You can download the articles direcly from the release section or by clicking on the <b>badges</b> above

-There are 3 different kind of zips in the release section for every month
+There are 4 different kind of zips in the release section for every month
 1. <b>Day wise</b> PIB_DD_MMM_YYYY.zip : These zips contain the PIB articles for the date <i>DD/MMM/YYYY</i>
 2. <b>Month wise</b> PIB_MMM_YYYY.zip : These zips contain the PIB articles for the whole month <i>MMM/YYYY</i>
 3. <b>Text files</b> PIB_TEXT_MMM_YYYY.zip : These zips contain the text extracted from pdf of the whole month <i>MMM/YYYY</i>
+4. <b>Article Link files</b> PIB_LINKS_YYYY_MMM_DD.txt : These text files contains links for the article for the date <i>DD/MMM/YYYY</i>

 ## How to use: